PrityPatel/Memory-Game/README.md

 ## Unsolved problems & issues and/or planned features:

+  Issues:
+    - Matched items are currently reclickable: matched items should not be clickable again until board is reset.
+  - CSS used for styling the page
+  - jQuery for DOM Manipulation
+  - Javascript for game logic

   -Issues:
-    -Matched items are currently reclickable: matched items should not be clickable again until board is reset.
+    -

     -Board should reset after all 6 matches have been made/found